How to write a business plan: A step-by-step guide - Jobidea24

 Know your audience.
 For example, suppose your business operates in a niche.
 In that case, you don't want to use specific and complicated language that no one will understand, whether it's a loan plan or an investor.

 Also, keep in mind the length of your plan when it comes to your readers.
-We always recommend keeping your outline as short as possible, but some readers want more detail, while others want high-quality information.
+We always recommend keeping your outline as short as possible, but some readers want more detail, while others wish for high-quality information.
 For example, a business partner may want to see less detail than your company's auditor.
 But stay moderate and write a 50-page draft that no one will read.

 Pick Your Format (traditional vs. lean startup)